 I go into detail about how to test for and remove detergent buildup in this post, but testing for and removing detergent buildup from cloth diapers is actually pretty easy and straightforward.
 You can test for it by doing something called a “swoosh test.”
 This is essentially rinsing and “swooshing” around a clean diaper inside a bowl of water to see if suds come out.

-If you do that and see suds, bingo, detergent buildup is the problem and you can go ahead and go to the detergent buildup article here for all the info you need to remove it.
+If you do that and see suds in the water, bingo, detergent buildup is the problem and you’ll need to rinse the detergent out of the diapers first.
+You can go to the detergent buildup article here for more information on that.

 After it’s removed, if you don’t want the ammonia smell to return, you’ll want to do one more important thing; revisit your wash routine and correct the root problem.

-If you don’t have a personalized wash routine, consider creating one so that your diaper laundry has the right amount of detergent, water and dirty diapers for your washing machine.
+If you don’t have a personalized cloth diaper wash routine, consider creating one so that your diaper laundry has the right amount of detergent, water and dirty diapers for your washing machine.

 To help you create a personalized wash routine, I have written the Cloth Diaper Wash & Care Handbook.
 You can learn all about the handbook and what is covers (hint: it’s not just laundry) here.